jasmin-lang/jasmin/compiler/doc/dmasm.md

   of the given types.

-__Note__: free registers are either machine registers used for passing argument when IL code is called from C or another language or virtual registers because we reason about code fragments
+__Note__: free registers are either machine registers used for passing arguments when IL code is called from C or another language or pseudo-registers because we reason about code fragments

 ## Mapping to X86-64 assembly